 One lined jacket from the brown pinstripe from Kwik Sew 3334 (needs buttons/buttonholes & hems)

-Another cardigan from the Burda pattern using this cashmere blend from Fabric Mart.
+- Another cardigan from the Burda pattern using a cashmere blend from Fabric Mart.

 Another tank top from a pretty soft beige silk that I bought from Paron's Annex Store in NYC about 5 years ago.
 I used this fabric to line the cashmere blend cardigan, which is a technique that I have wanted to do since seeing Steel Magnolias.
 Y'know the movie with Julia Roberts.